UtkarshA135/UtkarshA135/README.md

 I am a CSE Sophomore at MSRIT.

-I am a quick learner, dedicated coder and a developer.
-From over an year I have been constantly developing mobile based applications in Flutter .
-I have recently started Web development .
-I have worked with HTML , CSS , Bootstrap , Dart , C , C++ and Java with a little knowledge of Swift.
+Eye-poppingly profilic Full Stack web and Flutter App Developer with a passion for metrics and beating former "best-yets", with over a year experience and willingness to master Problem Solving skills , to provide effective solution to real world problems and giving it back to the community.
+I have worked with HTML , CSS , Bootstrap , Dart , C , C++ and Java , Node.js , React.js , EJS , OAuth , Mongoo and Firebase with a little knowledge of Swift.

 I am also into Problem Solving .
 I frequently participate in events related to Competitive Programming , with max rating of 1525 on codechef and 6 star on Hackerrank .